matt

 - Alignment with Mediterranean diet principles: The plan should emphasize whole foods, plant-based meals, and healthy fats and limit processed foods and red meat.

 - Your individual needs: Consider your calorie goals, time available for cooking, and budget when choosing a plan.
+If you’re looking for a more meat-based diet, then check out some of our carnivore diet recipes.

 Where to Find Mediterranean Diet 30-Day Meal Plans